emahshie/csc208/ch0_preliminaries/ch0_notes.md

 Discrete structures are mathematical objects that can represent the parts of the problems being solved
 ### Examples of discrete structures
 1. Sets:
-  - An ordered collection of elements
+  - An unordered collection of elements
   - Ways to describe a set:
     - Words
     - List